 Receipt of Distributions.
 Distributions made to you by the Fund (other than distributions in redemption of shares subject to Section 302(b) of the Code) will generally constitute taxable dividends to the extent of your allocable share of the Fund's current or accumulated earnings and profits, as calculated for federal income tax purposes.
 Generally, a corporation's earnings and profits are computed based upon taxable income, with certain specified adjustments.
-As explained above, based upon the historic performance of the types of MLPs in which the Fund intends to invest, the Adviser anticipates that the distributed cash from the MLPs generally will exceed the Fund's share of the MLPs' taxable income.
-Consequently, the Adviser anticipates that only a portion of the Fund's distributions will be treated as dividend income to you.
+Depending on the performance of the MLPs in which the Fund intends to invest and the Fund's need to sell securities (which may be sold at a gain), the distributed cash from the MLPs could exceed the Fund's share of the MLPs' taxable income.
+In years in which distributed cash exceeds the Fund's earnings and profits, only a portion of the Fund's distributions will be treated as dividend income to you.
 To the extent that distributions to you exceed your allocable share of the Fund's current and accumulated earnings and profits, your basis in the Fund's shares with respect to which the distribution is made will be reduced, which will increase the amount of gain (or decrease the amount of loss) realized upon a subsequent sale or redemption of such shares.
 To the extent you hold such shares as a capital asset and have no further basis in the shares to offset the distribution, you will report the excess as capital gain.